ARION

 “I am convinced that with Arion’s help, he and I can find a way to reverse the transformation process.”

-“You two have already researched this with the whole of human knowledge at your disposal and you’d already admitted that it was impossible,” Rod countered.
+“You two have already researched this with the knowledge database at your disposal and you’d already admitted that it was impossible,” Rod countered.

 “True,” admitted the river otter, “but that was before we even knew it was possible.
 Now that we know it can be done, it’s just a matter of time to discover the method.”